Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of Heddon Greta had a median taxpayer income of $66,464 and an average income of $77,915 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
-This is higher than the national averages of $52,390 (median) and $65,215 (average), specifically for Rest of NSW.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes as of September 2025 would be approximately $72,353 (median) and $84,818 (average).
-Census data shows that household, family, and personal incomes in Heddon Greta are around the 71st percentile nationally.
-In terms of income distribution, the $1,500 - $2,999 bracket is dominant with 43.2% of residents (1,713 people), similar to the metropolitan region where this cohort represents 29.9%.
-Housing costs consume 15.8% of income, but strong earnings place disposable income at the 74th percentile.
+The suburb of Heddon Greta had a median taxpayer income of $66,464 and an average income of $77,915 in financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
+This is higher than the national averages of $52,390 (median) and $65,215 (average), which are recorded for Regional NSW.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for September 2025 would be approximately $72,353 (median) and $84,818 (average).
+Census data shows that household, family, and personal incomes in Heddon Greta are at the 71st percentile nationally.
+The income distribution reveals that 43.2% of residents (1,715 people) fall within the $1,500 - $2,999 bracket, which is similar to the metropolitan region where this cohort represents 29.9%.
+In Heddon Greta, housing costs consume 15.8% of income, but strong earnings place disposable income at the 74th percentile.

 Frequently Asked Questions - Income